MHaringa/spatialrisk/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* `highest_concentration()` now returns correct highest concentration when the circle of the highest concentration overlaps more than one geohash
+* `highest_concentration()` now returns correct highest concentration when the circle of the highest concentration overlaps more than one geohash (bug).

 ## Test environments
 * local OS X install, R 4.0.5